matdavies/PseudoCQRS/README.md

 For a detailed description of the usage of PseudoCQRS, please see the wiki.
 There is also a sample application included in the source.

 Give it a try and shout if you need help.

+# Packaging
+To create the NuGet packages run CreatePackages.ps1